simptel/docs.simptel.com/docs/idaas/visitors.md

 - Visitor data management
 - Visitor consent management

-Visitor behavior is tracked and stored in sessions
+Visitor behavior is tracked and stored in sessions.